RasmusKoit/clouddeploy/README.md

 [Link to Clone Deploy](http://clonedeploy.org/docs/install-on-ubuntu/)

-Now you have to change your DHCP server to allow PXE Boot

-### Changing DHCP Server to allow PXE Boot
+Now that all is done, you are good to go!